 Rosacea is broken into four main categories, although patients often experience symptoms common to more than just one type:

-- erythematotelangiectatic, with ongoing facial redness and visible blood vessels that can become more and less pronounced over time—though lack of treatment can lead to longer-lasting, more dramatic symptoms
+- erythematotelangiectatic, with ongoing facial redness and visible blood vessels that can become more or less pronounced over time—though lack of treatment can lead to longer-lasting, more dramatic symptoms

-- papulopustular, resembling whiteheads and potentially dozens of swollen bumps similar with acne breakouts
+- papulopustular, resembling whiteheads and potentially dozens of swollen bumps similar to acne breakouts

 - phymatous, which causes the skin to grow thicker and possibly bumpy, especially on the nose—a condition that impacts men far more than women

 - ocular, causing bloodshot and watery eyes, as well as persistent burning and itching sensations, as well as the possible formation of eyelid cysts

 What Causes Rosacea?

 Although the underlying cause of rosacea is still not fully understood, medical researchers believe that there are several factors that contribute to the condition, including abnormalities in blood vessels of the face, the presence of a skin mite known as Demodex folliculorum, a gut bacteria called Helicobacter pylori, the way the body processes a protein called cathelicidin (which typically protects the skin from infection), and having close relatives who also have this condition.
 The immune system may also play a role in the development of this skin disorder.

 Any factor that causes your rosacea to flare-up is called a trigger.
 While doctors do not currently know what causes rosacea to initially develop in patients, research has led to the identification of certain common factors that can trigger flare-ups.